 I would also like to thank Mr. B. Carter and Dr. G. F. R. Ellis for many useful discussions.
-I am indebted to R. G. McLenaghan for the calculation of the Bianchi Identities in Chapter 3.
+I am indebted to R. G. McLenaghan for the calculation of the

-The research described in this thesis was carried on while I held a Research Studentship from the D.S.I.R. and the half-regarded of the balf-size
+The research described in this thesis was carried on while I held a Research Studentship from the D.S.I.R. are the half-retarded plus half-niv scel